Hidden symmetries and decay for the wave equation on the Kerr spacetime: The bounded-energy argument

-We are unable to make use of the previous lemma since it controls only third derivatives, but the boundary terms involve both the second- and third-order energies.
+The previous lemma alone is insufficient, since it estimates only third derivatives, but the boundary terms involve both the second- and third-order energies.
 (Certain second-derivative terms are controlled, but these are not the important ones.)
-In the following lemma, we control the lower-order derivatives.
-This is the only place where we use any separability or spectral information.
+In the following lemma, we estimate the lower-order derivatives.

-\begin{lemma} There are positive constants $\epsilonMorawetzSlowRotation$, $\epsilonMorawetzTurnOndtSquared$, $\epsilonMorawetzPhotonWidth$, and $\epsilonInvIntegratedMorawetz$ such that for all $|a|<\epsilonMorawetzSlowRotation$ and all smooth $\solu$ solving the wave equation $\Wave \solu = 0$, the estimate
+\begin{lemma} There are positive constants $\epsilonMorawetzSlowRotation$, $\epsilonMorawetzTurnOndtSquared$, $\epsilonMorawetzPhotonWidth$, and $\epsilonInvIntegratedMorawetz$ such that for all $|a|\leq\epsilonMorawetzSlowRotation$ and all smooth $\solu$ solving the wave equation $\gWave \solu = 0$, the estimate